aiguy110/mj_pdf_reader/README.md

 * Open multiple PDFs.
 * FOSS and totally private

-## What is new in MJ PDF Reader V1.4.2
+## What is new in MJ PDF Reader V1.4.X
+* V1.4.2
+    * Add an option to turn the page using volume buttons.
+    * Add a button to disable copy page text pop up on long press.
+    * Fix NumberFormatException when local use comma for decimal point.
+* V1.4.1
+    * A workaround to prevent app from crashing when opening huge files.
+* V1.4.0
     * Updated the core libraries and fixed the security issue.
     * Added Search functionality. (experimental) ([see Text Mode and Search](https://gitlab.com/mudlej_android/mj_pdf_reader#text-mode-and-search))
     * Added Text mode to view PDFs like E-readers. (experimental) ([see Text Mode and Search](https://gitlab.com/mudlej_android/mj_pdf_reader#text-mode-and-search))
     * Added the ability to copy text from the PDF via a dialog.
     * Reorganized action bar's options and added Additional Options.
-* V1.4.1
-  * A workaround to prevent app from crashing when opening huge files.
-* V1.4.2
-  * Add an option to turn the page using volume buttons.
-  * Add a button to disable copy page text pop up on long press.
-  * Fix NumberFormatException when local use comma for decimal point.

 ## Permissions and privacy
 This app does not collect any data.